xjmusic/xjmusic/README.md

   * [https://audio.stage.xj.io](https://audio.stage.xj.io) is the staging URL, backed by [https://xj-stage-audio.s3.amazonaws.com](https://xj-stage-audio.s3.amazonaws.com)
   * [https://audio.dev.xj.io](https://audio.dev.xj.io) is the development URL, backed by [https://xj-dev-audio.s3.amazonaws.com](https://xj-dev-audio.s3.amazonaws.com)

+**NOTE** that our CloudFront configuration defines two tiers of caching behavior:

+  * Files containing NO hyphen will have a short TTL, e.g. **coolambience.json** (this is the chain manifest that is updated frequently)
+  * Files containing a hyphen will have a long TTL, e.g. **coolambience-000012598722847.aac** (this is a segment file that never changes)

 ## Amazon S3